houen/RFEasy/README.md

 A lightweight Arduino library to make RF communication as easy as possible.

 ## Usage
 RFEasy aims to help you send messages with Arduino over RF.
-Instead of dealing with VirtualWire, a string can be sent and received as easily as:
+Instead of dealing with VirtualWire, a string can be sent and received as easily as below:

-### Transmitter Arduino sketch
+#### Transmitter Arduino sketch

     #include "Arduino.h"
     #include <RFEasy.h>